Marine Products (NYSE:MPX) Releases Earnings Results, Misses Expectations By $0.02 EPS

-Marine Products (NYSE:MPX) issued its earnings results on Wednesday.
-The company reported $0.20 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.22 by ($0.02), MarketWatch Earnings reports.
+Marine Products (NYSE:MPX) released its quarterly earnings results on Wednesday.
+The company reported $0.20 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.22 by ($0.02), MarketWatch Earnings reports.
 Marine Products had a net margin of 9.42% and a return on equity of 31.30%.

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, December 10th.
-Investors of record on Wednesday, November 10th will be paid a dividend of $0.12 per share.
+The business also recently declared a quarterly dividend, which will be paid on Friday, December 10th.
+Shareholders of record on Wednesday, November 10th will be issued a $0.12 dividend.
 The ex-dividend date is Tuesday, November 9th.
 This represents a $0.48 annualized dividend and a yield of 3.79%.

-A hedge fund recently raised its stake in Marine Products stock.
-Morgan Stanley raised its position in Marine Products Co.
-(NYSE:MPX) by 5.6% during the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 210,081 shares of the company’s stock after purchasing an additional 11,053 shares during the quarter.
-Morgan Stanley owned about 0.62% of Marine Products worth $3,244,000 as of its most recent filing with the Securities and Exchange Commission.
-14.47% of the stock is owned by institutional investors and hedge funds.
+An institutional investor recently raised its position in Marine Products stock.
+Morgan Stanley grew its holdings in shares of Marine Products Co.
+(NYSE:MPX) by 5.6% during the second quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 210,081 shares of the company’s stock after purchasing an additional 11,053 shares during the period.
+Morgan Stanley owned about 0.62% of Marine Products worth $3,244,000 at the end of the most recent quarter.
+14.47% of the stock is owned by hedge funds and other institutional investors.

 Marine Products Corp. engages in the design, manufacture, and sale of fiberglass powerboats through its subsidiary.
 Its products include Vortex, Robalo, and Chaparral .
 The company was founded on August 31, 2000 and is headquartered in Atlanta, GA.